drstearns/tutorials/src/env/index.md

 ## Scoping Rules for Environment Variables

 When you declare a variable inside a function in languages like Java or JavaScript, that variable is visible only inside that function.
-We call that the variables "scope."
+We call that the variable's "scope."
 Environment variables have a scope as well, and understanding their scoping rules will help you realize why some environment variables are visible in every command line shell, while others are not.

 When we declared a variable above, we used the keyword `export` in front of the variable name.
 This sets the variable's scope so that it is visible in the current command-line shell, and any other program launched from that shell.
 If you omit the `export` keyword, the shell will create the variable, but it will be visible only in the current shell, and _not in any other program launched from that shell_.
-Unexported private variables can be useful at times, but we typically create environment variables so that other programs can read them, so you will most often use the `export` when declaring a new environment variable.
+Unexported private variables can be useful at times, but we typically create environment variables so that other programs can read them, so you will most often use `export` when declaring a new environment variable.

 But even if you use the `export` keyword, the variable you declare won't be visible to _another_ command-line shell that you start from your desktop.
 To see this in action, start another command-line (terminal) window and type that echo command again: